 In 2016, Shenzhen Merchiston International Education Co.
 Ltd. was founded.
-Due to the efforts of the company’s Chairman of the Board, Mr Wensheng Chen, and CEO Mr Jianjun Lyu, as well as Educational Consultant and the Former Headmaster Mr Andrew Hunter, Merchiston Castle School's Board, Shenzhen Merchiston International School’s Academic Leadership Team and Business Leadership Team, Merchiston International School opened its doors in August 2018 to students from all around the world and expand Merchiston’s fine traditions and high standards in China.
+Due to the efforts of the company’s Chairman of the Board, Mr Wensheng Chen, and CEO Mr Jianjun Lyu, as well as Educational Consultant and the Former Headmaster Mr Andrew Hunter, Merchiston Castle School's Board, Shenzhen Merchiston International School’s Academic Leadership Team and Business Leadership Team, Merchiston International School opened its doors in August 2018 to students from all around the world and expands Merchiston’s fine traditions and high standards in China.

 Merchiston is proud of its past, and looks forward to the future with confidence.